-❖ An agency must meet the baseline PMA status score(s) requirements to apply for an award in any of the categories.
-Agencies that are not scored under the PMA scorecard can only apply for a category one award.
+An agency must meet the PMA status score(s) requirements to apply for an award in any of the categories.
+Scores as of June 30, 2005, will be the scores of record.
+Agencies that are not scored under the PMA scorecard can only apply for category one awards.
 The baseline requirements are:

-- Status yellow for the Governmentwide Initiative under which the specific practice falls.
-For agencies no scored under the PMA Scorecard, the baseline requirement is that the practice directly and materially forward the objectives of the PMA (to be determined during the evaluation process).
+Category One Award - Status yellow or better for the Governmentwide Management Initiative under which the specific practice falls.
+For agencies not scored under the PMA Scorecard, the baseline requirement is that the practice directly and materially forward the objectives of the PMA (to be determined during the evaluation process).
 Category Two Award - Status green for the Governmentwide Management Initiative in which the submission is made.
 Category Three Award - Status green in two of the Governmentwide Management

-Initiatives and no reds in the other three.
+Initiatives and at least yellow in the other three.